 The federal Clean Air Act (CAA) sets forth the framework and goals for improving air quality to protect public health and the environment.
-It requires the United States Environmental Protection Agency (EPA) to establish National Ambient Air Quality Standards (NAAQS) for the following 'criteria' pollutants: ozone (O3), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), particulate matter with an aerodynamic diameter smaller than or equal to 10 micrometers (PM10), particulate matter with an aerodynamic diameter smaller than or equal to 2.5 micrometers (PM2.5), and lead (Pb).
-Table 3.8-1 shows current NAAQS.
-Units of measure for are parts per million by volume, parts per billion by volume, or micrograms per cubic meter of air.
+It requires the United States Environmental Protection Agency (EPA) to establish National Ambient Air Quality Standards (NAAQS) for the following 'criteria' pollutants: ozone (O3), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), particulate matter with an aerodynamic diameter smaller than or equal to 10 micrometers (PM10), particulate matter with an aerodynamic diameter smaller than or equal to 2.5 micrometers (PM{2.5}), and lead (Pb).
+The current NAAQS are shown in Table 3.8-1.
+Units of measure for the standards are parts per million by volume, parts per billion by volume, or micrograms per cubic meter of air.